blindfoldCode/grid/README.md

 # grid
-A simple grid challenge made in html
+A simple grid challenge made in html and js.